 The Action Guide starts with a shopping list of ingredients, as well as a discussion of substitutions you might consider.
 Dehydration instructions are presented in logical order, followed by directions for meal assembly and storage.
 And the final step… bon appétit!

 Thank you for your trust.
 It is an honor to help you with your preparations.

-Special Limited Time Offer: Buy one book, and get $5 off each additional book purchased.
+Special Offer: Buy one book, get $5 off each additional book purchased.
+Details.

 This Action Guide draws from recipes and drying techniques found in Recipes for Adventure.
 It’s a sampler of the original, with a focus on action.
 With action, comes experience; you’ll soon be dehydrating like a pro, and will confidently expand your menu with more recipes.

 Photo: Curry Shrimp & Rice